-Instead, praise him for being willing to sit on the toilet, or for telling you he had poop (yup, even in his undies).
-Thank him for helping you clean his soiled undies, or for eating healthy fruits and vegetables.
+Instead, praise him for any good choices he made.
+Maybe he was willing to sit on the toilet for a few minutes or he told you that he had poop (yup, even in his undies).
+Thank him for helping you clean his soiled clothes or for eating fruits and vegetables.

-No matter how long or short he’s been potty trained, now you know what to do when your 4 year old poops in his pants and doesn’t care one bit.
+Learning how to stop your child from pooping in his pants, especially when he’d been potty trained for a while, can be a challenge.
+Thankfully, now you know what to do when your 4 year old poops in his pants and doesn’t care one bit.
 No more streaked or soiled undies, friend—just regular, mess-free toilet use instead.

 Get more tips:

 - 16 Examples of a 4 Year Old Schedule